 Total Time: 3-5 Hours

-Study the sample photographs below
+Study the photographs below to understand it better.

 How Did You Do?

 - Were you able to pre-visualize, and compose, using the Rule of Thirds in-camera?
 Check your composition with a Rule of Thirds crop tool overlay (in your post-production software).
 Was your placement correct?

 - Were you able to create successful images that broke the Rule of Thirds effectively?

 - Were you able to improve your 5 photos by cropping to the Rule of Thirds?

 BONUS: I've got something special for you on the next page...

 The above content is taken from our hugely popular Action Cards – printable project sheets that will give you over 200 photography assignments, covering everything you can imagine.
 You can see the Complete Photography Action Card collection below: